hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 only the use of coke allowed the country to become the world's larger producer of pig iron (box 4.23).

-## Box 4.23 Energy needs in British and American iron production {.featuretitle}
+Box 4.23 Energy needs in British and American iron production

 In 1720, 60 British furnaces produced about 17,000 t of pig iron, requiring, with 40 kg of wood per kilogram of metal, about 680,000 t of